drowe67/freedv-gui/USER_MANUAL.md

     * Use selected sound device sample rates for the equalizer controls.
 (PR #142)
 2. Enhancements:
     * Frequency ticks moved to the top of the waterfall.
 (PR #115)
     * Optimized rendering code for the waterfall display to improve responsiveness on slower machines.
-(PR #127, PR #137)
+(PR #127, #137)
     * Fixed navigation issues encountered while using screen readers.
 (PR #121)
     * Allow main window to expand horizontally for shorter displays.
 (PR #135, #121)
     * Allow autoconversion of voice keyer file to selected TX mode's sample rate.
 (PR #145)